TrudAX/denistrunin-blog/src/posts/xpptools-createledgerjournal/index.md

 }
 ```

-As you see this method requires less code, we don't even need to write code for the journal header creation, it is all handled by the data entity insert() method.
+As you see this method requires less code: we don't even need to write code for the journal header creation, it is all handled by the data entity insert() method.
 Dimensions can be also used as strings.
 Limitations here is that data entity doesn't contain all the table fields and entity does not support all account types.

 ## Performance testing